0x6de/TwitchKeyGrab/README.md

 #### command line argument

-You can add `--no-message` as an argument if you don't want to see all chat messages in console.
+You can add `--no-message` as a last argument if you don't want to see all chat messages in console.

 ```
 node app.js your_twitch_channel --no-message